ligato/cn-infra/docs/tutorials/01_hello-world.md

 	return nil
 }
 ```

-Optionally, we could define `AfterInit` method which is executed after
-initialization of all other plugins.
+Note that the `HelloWorld` struct is empty - our simple plugin does not
+have any data, so we just need an empty structure that satisfies the
+`Plugin` interface.

+Some plugins may require additional initialization that can only be
+performed after the base system is up (for example, ...).
+If your plugin
+needs this, you can optionally define the `AfterInit` method for your
+plugin.
+It will be executed after the `Init` method has been called for
-The `AfterInit` method comes from `PostInit` interface defined in infra package as:
+all plugins.
+The `AfterInit` method comes from the `PostInit` interface
+defined in the `github.com/cn-infra/infra` package as:

 ```go
 type PostInit interface {